core-coin/go-core/README.md

 This command will:
- * Start `gcore` in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the Ethereum network, which is very CPU intensive.
+ * Start `gcore` in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the Core network, which is very CPU intensive.
  * Start up `gcore`'s built-in interactive [JavaScript console](https://developer.coreblockchain.cc/JavaScript-Console),
-   (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereum/wiki/wiki/JavaScript-API) as well as `gcore`'s own [management APIs](https://developer.coreblockchain.cc/Management-APIs).
+   (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/core-coin/wiki/wiki/JavaScript-API) as well as `gcore`'s own [management APIs](https://developer.coreblockchain.cc/Management-APIs).
    This tool is optional and if you leave it out you can always attach to an already running `gcore` instance with `gcore attach`.

-### A Full node on the Ethereum test network
+### A Full node on the Core test network

-Transitioning towards developers, if you'd like to play around with creating Ethereum contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
+Transitioning towards developers, if you'd like to play around with creating Core contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
 In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to